OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     * The actual AJAX call will be made by the `ajaxCallToRESTApi` function.
     * This function will attempt to get a new access token if the middle-tier server returns an error indicating that the current token expired.
-    * If the AJAX call cannot be completed successfully, `switchToFallbackAuth` will be called to use MSAL auth instead of Office SSO.
+    * If the AJAX call cannot be completed successfully, `switchToFallbackAuth` will be called to use MSAL authentication instead of Office SSO.

     ```javascript
     try {